 The Isabella and Marcus Foundation, in partnership with Cure Brain Cancer Foundation funded the Australasian participation in the ‘International BIOMEDE (Biological Medicine for Diffuse Intrinsic Pontine Glioma Eradication) study’ from 2018-2020.
 This clinical trial was available to treat 24 children in Australia and New Zealand newly diagnosed with DIPG as part of a worldwide cohort of 250 children.
 The study evaluated the efficacy of 3 drugs in combination with radiotherapy.
 The choice of drug is determined by the mutation(s) found in a biopsy of each child’s tumour.
 Each drug specifically acts on one type of mutation commonly found in DIPG.
 The study was conducted by the Australian and New Zealand Children’s Haematology/Oncology Group and was led by Dr Geoff McCowage at the Children’s Hospital at Westmead, Sydney.

 The Isabella and Marcus Foundation is a member of the International DIPG Collaborative, one of 24 like-minded charities around the world that collaborate to fund DIPG projects.
 The annual contribution from the Isabella and Marcus Foundation supports Australian researchers and the 2019 International DIPG Symposium in Sydney.

 The Isabella and Marcus Foundation provides seed funding for DIPG projects, providing researchers with an opportunity to start research that wouldn't otherwise be funded.
 The data generated can then be used to apply for large government grants that will accelerate research to develop treatments for DIPG and other Diffuse Midline Glioma's.

 Immunotherapy is an exciting recent development for the treatment of cancer, with proven efficacy for a number of cancers.
 Dr Misty Jenkins and her team of researchers from WEHI (fomerly the Walter and Eliza Hall Institute of Medical Research) is developing CAR-T cell therapy , which supercharges the child’s own immune system so that it can effectively destroy DIPG cells.
-When developed the treatment will involve taking a sample of blood from the child, purifying the immune cells, which are re-engineered in the laboratory to recognise and kill DIPG cells and then infused in large numbers into the child.
+The treatment will involve taking a sample of blood from the child, purifying the immune cells, which are re-engineered in the laboratory to recognise and kill DIPG cells and then infused in large numbers into the child.

 Dr Lee Wong